Start Your Day with Purpose: Intentions and Coping Skills

 Open, honest, and compassionate communication is the foundation of intimacy.
 Too often, couples get stuck in the routines of daily life and forget to truly communicate.
 Make time for meaningful conversations – not just about the kids or household chores, but also about your hopes, dreams, fears, and feelings.

 Find times when you can give each other undivided attention.
 Turn off the TV, put away the phones, and focus on each other.
-Practice active listening – really hear...
+Practice active listening – really hear what your partner ...

 Continue Reading...